The purpose of this procedure is to provide a positive structured process in order to:

 - As soon as possible after commencement of employment the manager/supervisor will meet with the newly appointed employee to explain the probationary period and requirements including (as appropriate):

 - teaching requirements including the workload allocation model;

 - completion of the University's Academic Induction Program;

-- enrolment in, and completion of at least 50% of a Graduate Certificate of Education (Tertiary Teaching) or equivalent;
+- enrolment in, and completion of at least 50% of a Graduate Certificate in Education (Tertiary Education) or equivalent;

 - completion of other relevant qualification or professional development (as identified);